me9hanics/DataEngineering-SQL/Term1/README.md

 - 4. Update the PaintingStyles table
 - 5. Add the new instance into the analytical table

+The first two steps require updating the table that we trigger on when being updated, and that can only be done with BEFORE triggers (otherwise there would be an infinite loop).
+The last three steps are done in the AFTER trigger.<br>
+The steps of adding a new artist are similar, but there is no 5th step as the analytical table does not change.

 ## Separate files/layers

 The separate files/layers are as follows, and should be ran in the following order: